Anderson-Lab/anderson-lab.github.io/capstone_spring_2019/schedule.md

 * Dr. Anderson out of town: January 16 and 18.
 No class those days.
 * Midterm Presentations: March 11 - March 15 during class.
 * Spring Break: March 17 - 23
-* Final Presentations: Monday, April 29th from 6 - 8 PM.
+* Final Presentations: Monday, April 29th from 5 - 8 PM.
 If you have a conflict, please talk to me, and I will be happy to communicate with your other professors.

 <b>Scrum Master Schedule</b>
-Coming soon
+On your GitHub page.